cheomanigua/webdevdocs/content/git.md

 1. If you want to start a new project, you must delete the `.git` directory (to remove the original remote push repository).
 You then can `git init` and add a different new remote repository.
 2. If you want to collaborate, you just keep the `.git` directory and push normally.

 **Pulling** will download only the updated information of the GitHub repository in relation to your local repository.
 You will **push** to the original remote repository afterward.
-In addition, you can use the **pull** command to restore a messed up local repository, as explained at the section [GitHub as backup](#github-as-backup).

 ## Branches